TeraShark/vscode-vro-extension/README.md

-# VMware vRealize Orchestrator Exentsion for VSCode
+# VMware vRealize Orchestrator Extension for VSCode

 - Edit existing vRO Workflow Scriptable Tasks and Action code direcly by hooking straight into your linked git repo
 - Create new vRO Action using a guided wizard